Louisville mayoral candidate says family further traumatized after activist charged with attempted murder is free on bail

 “Since 2020, a long list of prominent corporations have donated or pledged enormous amounts of money to the radical nationwide BLM parent organization,” the lawmaker said.
 “One wonders if any of their corporate money helped spring this would-be assassin from jail.”

-According to the Courier Journal, Brown had interned for the newspaper, appeared on MSNBC and met with high profile liberal figures including former president Barack Obama and the Rev. Al Sharpton over the past few years.
+According to the Courier Journal, Brown had interned for the newspaper, appeared on MSNBC and met with high-profile liberal figures including former president Barack Obama and the Rev. Al Sharpton over the past few years.

 Brown made national headlines in 2021 after going missing for two weeks.
 He was later found on a park bench in New York City.
-Earlier this year, the former University of Louisville student announced a run for Louisville Metro Council.
+This year, the former University of Louisville student announced a run for Louisville Metro Council.

 According to the Daily Beast, Brown had begun meeting with a Black nationalist organization with a long history of anti-Semitic views before Monday’s incident.
 But his attorney Rob Eggert disputed suggestions that Monday’s shooting was a hate crime and said his client has “serious mental issues.”